- Museum Building And Manton Research Center Construction Manage:Consigli Construction Co., Inc.

-From the architect.
+Text description provided by the architects.
 The Clark Art Institute is in its final phase of a transformational campus expansion program that adds new facilities to support the growth of museum and academic programs, enhances the visitor experience, improves circulation throughout the campus, and creates new levels of sustainability across its 140 acres.
 The program focuses on providing superior facilities for the benefit of visitors and scholars and underscores the Clark’s environmental stewardship of its grounds.

 The project was initiated in 2001 after the creation of a master plan by Cooper, Robertson & Partners that reconceived the campus.
 Accomplished through a phased approach, the project includes: